 Co-authors of the paper include Richard Wunderink, MD, professor of Medicine in the Division of Pulmonary and Critical Care, and Donald Lloyd-Jones, MD, ScM, chair and Eileen M. Foell Professor of Preventive Medicine.

-Learn more about artificial intelligence in medicine at the Institute for Augmented Intelligence in Medicine.
+Learn more about artificial intelligence in medicine at the Institute for Artificial Intelligence in Medicine.